In late May, halfway through the Islamic holy month of Ramadan, a 24-year-old ustaz

 six months after the gang rape

 and murder of a 14-year-old girl in Bengkulu, Sumatra.
 Over 18 months later, the law has been approved but not yet implemented pending agreement on the specific rules of conduct.
 Women Empowerment and Child Protection Minister Yohana Yembise said recently this will be resolved shortly and the law put into effect.
 Safrudin said those who commit rape deserve to be severely punished because they destroy people's lives.
 Wati's mother said she trusted the court to deliver a fair ruling and make the school a safer place for those who attend classes there.
 "If our children are not safe at religious schools, where else can they study?" she asked.
-You can join the conversation on this issue via Twitter using #sexualabuseasia or if you would like to contact UCAN directly you can email email@example.com or firstname.lastname@example.org.
+This article was first published 13.6.2018.
+You can join the conversation on this issue via Twitter using #sexualabuseasia or if you would like to contact UCAN directly you can email firstname.lastname@example.org or email@example.com.